 As discussed, you can trade Bitcoin with other users on an exchange.
 There are no fees to sign up and hold Bitcoin on exchanges like CoinBase Pro.
 Instead, exchanges make money on trading fees – up to 0.50% on each order (known as a spread fee), plus an additional fee that can equal up to 1.49% of the trade.

 Investors can buy one whole Bitcoin, but with the price above $10,000, it’s more common for crypto traders to buy fractions of one Bitcoin.

 Recently, Wealthsimple launched its own Wealthsimple Crypto trading platform through the Wealthsimple Trade mobile app.
 Clients can now trade Bitcoin and Ethereum with as little as $1.
-Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Crypto account, and get a $50 cash bonus + $0 commission trades.
-All you have to do is deposit and trade at least $150.
-Sign-up today to take advantage of this exclusive offer.
+Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Crypto account and fund it with at least $150, and get a $50 cash bonus.
+Sign-up today to take advantage of this exclusive offer!

 I opened a Wealthsimple Crypto account, funded it with $100, and bought Bitcoin to see what the process was like.
 Here’s how to trade Bitcoin in Canada:

 - Open a Wealthsimple Crypto account: You must initially join a waitlist, but Wealthsimple Crypto has been slowly released to users starting in August 2020.
 Wealthsimple Crypto is available on iOS and Android through the Wealthsimple Trade app.

 - Fund your Wealthsimple Crypto account: Add money to your account through a linked bank account to make your first trade.
 Note that once you make a deposit your funds won’t be ready to trade for five business days.